dcsmargiassi/maintenance_manager/README.md

 - Ability to delete vehicles.
 - Generate visual graphs based on maintenance and fuel expenses over a given period of time.
 - Ability to export vehicle information, fuel expenses, and maintenance reports as a pdf for printing as well as a csv file.
+- Upload images of mechanic reports for automatic processing by the application.
 - Work in Progress.